The King of the Snakes: Hui people

 In a tale from the Hui people, recorded in 1980 in Tongxin, Ningxia, with the title The Fifth Daughter, a man named Hasang has five beautiful daughters, and owns a special heirloom: a copper axe with a silvery handle, which he calls "silver axe with golden handle".
 One day, he goes to gather firewood, and passes by the garden of a young man named Shelengge.
 Hasang goes to pluck some flowers from the man's garden, but accidentally drops his axe inside the fenced garden.
 Hasang then calls out to Shelengge to help him retrieve his axe, all the while mentioning the "golden axe".
 This makes Shelengge think there is a rich man just outside his door.
 After he puts on some clothes, he goes to greet the stranger, by leaving his cave dwelling.
 He finds out the Hasang is actually poor, but apologizes and gives the old man one of the flowers in his garden to be delivered to one of Hasang's daughter as an engagement gift.
 Hasang returns home and explains the situation to his daughters: the four elders turn their faces at the proposal, since Shelengge is poor like them, but the youngest, called Fifth Daughter, agrees to marry the youth, for he is honest and hardworking.
 Fifth Daughter marries Shelengge and, through their joint hard work, improve their material conditions.
 Time passes, and Hasang's elder three daughters find suitable marriages, save for his fourth daughter, who cannot seem to find a suitor and, after seeing her twin sister's good life with Shelengge, regrets her decision.
 One day, when Shelengge is toiling away at the fields, Fourth Daughter visits Fifth Daughter under the pretence of helping her in some chores, and asks her to come to the riverbank so they can see their reflections on the water surface.
 Fourth Daughter trades clothes with her twin sisters and shoves her down the river, and goes home to take her place as Shelengge's wife.
 Shelengge falls for his sister-in-law's trick, and life goes on for them.
 One day, Shelengge goes to the river and finds a beautiful lotus flower.
 When the false wife goes to see it, there is only a drooping flower.
 This goes on for a while, until Fourth Daughter takes the lotus flower and burns it the fireplace.
 A peach pit falls out of the ashes and plants itself in Shelengge's garden.
 A peach tree blossoms and feeds Shelengge with large peaches in his sleep.
-Driven by curiosity, the youth and the false wife trade places in bed; still, the tree keeps feeding the youth and peaches, while it drops bitter pits in the false wife's mouth.
+Driven by curiosity, the youth and the false wife trade places in bed; still, the tree keeps feeding the youth with peaches, while it drops bitter pits in the false wife's mouth.
 Furious at the strange tree, the Fourth Daughter chops it down.
 When Shelengge returns and sees the cut tree stump, he embraces it and sheds tears on it.
 After three days, a lotus flower blooms on the stump, and later it opens up to reveal a little girl inside.
 The girl grows up into a woman - Fifth Daughter.
 Shelengge sees the transformation and realizes he has been deceived.
 Afraid of being punished, Fourth Daughter runs away, while Shelengge and Fifth Daughter live happily.